paulcarrtech/asciidoc-test-repo/My Antora Windows 11 Installation Guide.md

 > [!TIP]
 > To include uppercase letters, spaces, or special characters when identifying the version, see [Customize the Display Version](https://docs.antora.org/antora/latest/component-display-version/).

+There are several optional key-value pairs for antora.yml.
+The following table lists some examples.

 | Optional Key | Value |
 | --- | ---|